KJHJason/hmac-serialiser/README.md

 Also, you can use the included base64 encoders:

-However, in my implementation, I have removed the padding `=` from the base64 encoded string to slightly reduce the length of the token.
+However, in my implementation, I have removed the padding `=` from the base64 encoded string to reduce the length of the token slightly.

 ```csharp
 using HMACSerialiser.Base64Encoders;